rust11/decusc/README.md

 # DECUSC
 DECUSC is a PDP-11 C compiler.

-A tentative summary the state of the RT-11 compiler and runtime along with additions follows.
+A quick and tentative summary the state of the RT-11 compiler and runtime along with additions follows.

 ## FILES